Charter for Provider Engagement Council “PEC”

 - Facility Providers (e.g. Hospitals)

-- Members with annual attendance of fewer than half of the scheduled meetings may be considered for termination from the PEC.)
+- Physicians and Providers with annual attendance of fewer than half of the scheduled meetings may be terminated from the PEC.

-- Panel member terms will be limited to three (3) years initially, with an option to renew for a single three (3) year period.)
+- Panel member terms will be limited to two (2) years initially, with an option to renew for a single one (1) year period.

 The Council meets quarterly (4), but does not convene in the months of June or December, with the option to add additional meetings if needed.